-Home Fries will become your new favorite side or snack.
-With just a short list of ingredients and a little bit of time, you can have well seasoned, crispy Home Fries, as a tasty easy to make treat.
+Just like what you get in the diner.
+But easier, and better for you.
+These home fries are so good they are sure to become your new favorite side or meal.
+With just a short list of ingredients and a little bit of time, you can have well seasoned, crispy Home Fries, as a tasty easy to make dish perfect for breakfast, lunch, or dinner.
 Butter, potatoes, onions, just the perfect combo.
 Simple and delicious.

 Ever been to a hole in the wall diner and had a plate of home fries that changed your life?
 Uhhhh me either.
 Hahaha.
 But seriously, after weeks of testing, adjusting, and simplifying, I think I finally nailed the perfect version of a diner home fries.